LincanLi-X/FireTrend/README.md

 ### Step 4: Wildfire Risk Label Generation

 Wildfire risk labels are derived from NASA fire confidence score (continuous value).
 Each grid cell is assigned one of three risk levels:

-  * Low
-  * Medium
-  * High
+  * Low; * Medium; * High
-* Labels are generated daily based on aggregated fire confidence within the grid cell.
+Labels are generated daily based on aggregated fire confidence within the grid cell.